rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    ![todoitem-fail-test](../images/exercise3/todoitem-fail-test.png)

 1. With a basic assertion in place, let's continue on to the next few tests.
-We want the important flag to be red when an item in the todolist is marked accordingly.
-Conversely we want it to be not red when false.
-Let's create a check for `.red-flag` CSS property to be present when important is true and not when false.
+We want the important flag to be red when an item in the todolist is marked important.
+   Conversely, we want it to not be red when important is false.
    Complete the `expect` statements in your test file as shown below for both tests.

    <kbd>📝 todolist/tests/unit/vue-components/TodoItem.spec.js</kbd>